top of page

 2026 is bringing a thoughtful shift in how we design and experience our spaces: more warmth, more intention, more soul.
 This year’s trends aren’t loud; they’re lived-in, layered, and meaningful — the same values at the heart of EH Design.

-Before we dive into your holiday home and the magic of seasonal style, let’s take a look at the design currents already shaping 2026.
+Let’s take a look at the design currents shaping 2026.

 1. Softened Minimalism